oyvinrog/SQLShell/README.md

 2. **Database Connection**
    - SQLShell automatically connects to a local DuckDB database named 'pool.db'

-3. **Working with Excel Files**
+3. **Working with Data Files**
-   - Click "Browse Excel" to select your file
+   - Click "Load Files" to select your Excel, CSV, or Parquet files
-   - File contents are loaded as 'imported_data' table
+   - File contents are loaded as queryable SQL tables
    - Query using standard SQL syntax

 4. **Query Execution**